OathPros/COMP3/source/guidelines/writing-style.rst

 Sentence capitalization should be used for labels that form sentences or that run on to other text, including labels for check boxes, radio buttons, sliders, text entry boxes, field labels and combobox labels.
 It should also be used for explanatory or body text, such as in dialogs or notifications.

-Capitalize the first letter of:

-* The first word.
-* Any words normally capitalized in sentences, such as proper nouns.
+Capitalize the first letter of the first word and any words that are normally capitalized in sentences, such as proper nouns.

 For example: “The document cannot be found in this location.”
 “Finding results for London.”